The day finally arrived that the fridge

-I was just trying to solve a few small problems and for
+cost a lot.
+I was just trying to solve what

 My fridge had some issues, both handles were broken and there were small rust stains all over the